 If the employee is at work and it is within his/her classification, he/she will be asked.

-Volunteers will be asked beginning with the most senior qualified employee.
+Volunteers will be asked beginning with the most senior qualified employee working in that zone receiving the first opportunity to work the additional or overtime hours.
+Should they decline then the offer shall go to the most senior qualified employee available.

 The least senior qualified employee will be required to perform the work.
 If the least senior employee refuses the overtime assignment, the Employer is free to fill the position from any available source.
 The least senior employee refusing overtime may be subject to discipline.